A classification of modular compactifications of the space of pointed elliptic curves by Gorenstein curves: Introduction

 \subsection{Acknowledgements}

-We would like to thank David Smyth for suggesting that we look for ``universal mesas" which turned into the universal radii seen here, Jonathan Wise, who jointly supervised the summer research project that led to these results, Sam Scheeres and Toby Aldape who also participated in the project, and Connor Meredith and Mathieu Foucher, whose software for enumerating the strata of $\ol{M}_{g,n}^{trop}$ was very useful for exploring the space of universal mesas.
+We would like to thank David Smyth for suggesting that we look for ``universal mesas" which turned into the universal radii seen here, Jonathan Wise, who jointly supervised the summer research project that led to these results, Sam Scheeres and Toby Aldape who also participated in the project, and Connor Meredith and Mathieu Foucher, whose software for enumerating the strata of $\ol{M}_{g,n}^{trop}$ was very useful for exploring the space of universal mesas, Dhruv Ranganathan for his comments on an early version of this paper, and the anonymous referee whose comments improved its presentation.
 The first author would also like to thank Leo Herr for some helpful conversations.